aidensemet1/MiniProject/Demo1/README.md

 Our Python camera vision code can be found within the "PythonCode" folder.

-Our Simulink models can be found within the "MATLAB - Simulink" folder.
+Our Simulink models can be found within the "Demo1_Simulations" folder.